 About two weeks before your move, take inventory of everything in your refrigerator, freezer, and pantry, and start planning your meals around what you have.
 Online databases like Key Ingredient allow you to search for recipes by ingredient to help you use up your pantry stash.

 When making your food waste diversion plan, prioritize perishable foods, and don’t feel pressure to use up unopened or canned items.
-You can donate them to a local food bank where they can be put to good use.
+If you don’t want to pack them up and move them, just donate them to a local food bank where they will be put to good use.

-Editor’s note: We originally published this story on September 26, 2013, and updated it in July 2018.
+We originally published this story on September 26, 2013, and updated it in August 2022.